Andrew Henderson

 • Proof of having a Norway residence

-Duration: 1 year, can be renewed twice each time for an additional two years
+Duration: 1 year, can be renewed twice for two years

 Requirements include: